 Visiting Islas de Rosario

 One of the best beaches in Colombia, Playa Blanca is a few minutes by boat from Isla Rosario and has a long expanse of white sand and crystal clear blue water.
 There are enough beach bars and restaurants, with affordable hostels above them so that you’ll have no shortage of fresh seafood and cold beer.
 If you visit at the very peak of high season, then you may find it a bit crowded, otherwise, Playa Blanca is definitely one of the best places to visit in Cartagena Colombia.

 Las Bóvedas is a series of 23 structures built into the city walls in the 16th century, originally designed as vaults for weapons, ammunition and anything important the Spanish wanted to hide from possible invaders.
 Later the vaults were used as dungeons during the civil wars of the 19th century, even though at high tide they flooded knee-high with sea water!
 Now the old vaults house local shops, boutiques, and local goods stalls, full of interesting merchandise and souvenirs, making them one of the best places to visit in Cartagena Colombia.

 Las Bovedas street shops, Cartagena Colombia

 The biggest fruit and wet market in Cartagena is usually associated with the words; filthy, smelly, chaotic, not-for-the-faint-hearted, or even scary.
 But if you can look past all that, then you’ll get to see the incredible, no-frills reality of what life is like for the real Cartagenians who work, sunrise till sunset, to keep the city alive and create the atmosphere that tourists come from all over the world to enjoy.
-Simple one of the best places to visit in Cartagena Colombia.
+Simply one of the best places to visit in Cartagena Colombia.
 This is the real Cartagena.

 Mercado Bazurto Cartagena Colombia